Skip to content

 Tropics of Thailand

-When flying from Bangkok to Southern Thailand you notice some changes immediately after leaving the airplane.
-The Thai capital is not exactly known for cool temperatures, but soon you learn the difference between hot and tropical hot.
-It is not the temperature itself though but the high humidity that makes the largest difference.
-Some of our electrical equipment actually could not cope with these conditions and I got some droplets of water in the back camera of my iPhone.
-Not because I went swimming with the device but solely coming from the extreme humidity.
+When flying from Bangkok to Southern Thailand, you notice changes immediately after leaving the airplane.
+The Thai capital is not exactly known for cool temperatures, but you will soon learn the difference between hot and tropical hot.
+It is not the temperature but the high humidity that makes the most significant difference.
+Some of our electrical equipment could not cope with these conditions, and I got some water droplets in the back camera of my iPhone.
+Not because I went swimming with the device but solely because of the extreme humidity.

-Also there are tropical rain showers awaiting you, these are definitely different than rain in Europe.
-Of course it depends on the season; there are two basically, the raining season and the dry season.
-Although coming into the dry season it can occasionally rain as well.
-Mostly it happens in the evening when the high humidity rises up and discharges in the atmosphere, thus creating heavy (but fairly quick) rain showers and thunderstorms.
-Under these conditions the nature is very different then in tempered climate zones, but more diverse then you would think.
-Of course there is the jungle and exotic animals (picture 6), but also beautiful lagoons and even pine trees.
-Of course the endless blue sea dominates everything in Southern Thailand and the coast is fascinating itself with rough rock formations and bizarre little islands (pictures 1, 2, 5, 7).
-Also the tide is surprisingly strong, at some places uncovering the sea floor for many hours during the day (picture 3) and showingcasing a rich biotope of many different kinds of crabs and crustacean.
+Also, tropical rain showers are awaiting you; these are different from European rain.
+Of course, it depends on the season; there are two: the rainy and dry seasons.
+Although coming into the dry season, it can occasionally rain as well.
+Mostly, it happens in the evening when the high humidity rises and discharges into the atmosphere, thus creating heavy (but relatively quick) rain showers and thunderstorms.
+Under these conditions, nature is very different than in tempered climate zones but more diverse than you would think.
+Of course, there is the jungle, exotic animals (picture 6), beautiful lagoons, and even pine trees.
+Of course, the endless blue sea dominates everything in Southern Thailand, and the coast is fascinating with rough rock formations and bizarre little islands (pictures 1, 2, 5, 7).
+Also, the tide is surprisingly strong, at some places uncovering the sea floor for many hours during the day (picture 3) and showcasing a rich biotope of many kinds of crabs and crustaceans.

 test